If you want to keep more of your money come tax time, knowing which tax bracket you’re in is key.

 Your status and tax bracket affect more than just your tax bill in April.
 It can have significant implications for your student loans, as well.
 Knowing your federal income tax rate is essential to completing your taxes correctly and getting the deductions you deserve.

-Here’s everything you need to know about the federal income tax rates for 2017.
+Here’s everything you need to know about the federal income tax rates for filing your taxes in 2018.

 What are federal tax brackets?

 The income brackets and tax rate can change every year.
 For the taxes you’ll file next year, in 2019, the tax structure and income brackets will change dramatically thanks to tax reform, so it’s a good idea to check the brackets each tax year to see where you fit in.

 The IRS taxes different portions of your income at different rates depending on how much you make each year.
 If you have a higher income, you’ll pay a higher rate.

 Every taxpayer falls into one of seven tax brackets, depending on your income:

 In the fall of the tax year, the IRS releases annual inflation adjustments, particularly those that affect the tax brackets.

 |Tax Rate||Single||Married (joint)/Widow(er)||Married (separate)||Head of Household|